Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Introduction

 An analysis that considers both forces and flow fields is necessary to understand the extent and sources of the variability present and the sensitivity of the dynamics.
 However, unlike forces and pressures, flow-field data is high-dimensional in space and time, which poses apparent limitations on the use of clustering.
-Specifically, a ``curse of dimensionality'' arises for flow-field data because the algorithmic distances between all data points become approximately equal as the number of coordinates grows.
-This makes direct clusters difficult to define because all data points appear increasingly similar to one another \citep{beyer}.
+Specifically, a ``curse of dimensionality'' arises for flow-field data because the algorithmic distances, such as the Euclidian distances, between individual flow-field snapshots begin to converge as the number of data points increases.
+In other words, from an algorithmic viewpoint, the flow-field snapshots begin to look equally similar and dissimilar from each other even if they differ physically.
+This makes distinct clusters increasingly difficult to define \citep{beyer}.
 As such, clustering of high-dimensional data requires adaptations for dimensionality reduction.
 Principle component analysis, PCA, is a well-known technique useful for decoupling the dynamics of complex, high-dimensional data sets, for feature selection, and for dimensionality reduction \citep{PODbasics,databook,RPCA,Kriegel,Thrun,PODandlift,jetpod}.
 Additionally, several groups have demonstrated the use of PCA as a means of preserving dynamics otherwise smeared out by phase-averaging of unsteady, vortex-dominated flows \citep{Riches,MullenersRecurrence,Ramasamy}.
 Clustering in a PCA subspace is particularly useful because the PCA basis optimally maximizes variance in the data \citep{Ramasamy2021}.
 Because of this, PCA and clustering are commonly used in conjunction \citep{Desoete,Ding,MRIcluster,cloud,bai2017}.
 Additionally, clusters in a PCA subspace are a useful basis for producing probabilistic reduced-order models and for cluster-based feedback control \citep{KaiserNoack2014,nair2019}.